 Driving in Maui was a crazy experience!
+Most people venture on the Road to Hana but we took another road that isn’t quite as popular.
 I have to share our experience with you so you do not make the same mistake we did!
 We will get into more of these crazy details below!

 What I do not want is for you to be scared after reading our experience.
 Maui is an amazing place and you are going to love it!